DFRobot/DFRobot_RGBPanel/README.md

 <content>

 ## Summary
-This is Library for RGBPanle,You can make it display the image, string, set pixel and fill screen with a color.
+This is Library for RGBPanle,You can make it display the image, string, set pixel and fill screen with one color.

 ## Methods